chrhenning/knx_smart_home/README.md

-# knx_smart_home
+# A smart home via KNX

-Collection of scripts and config files that might help others who build a smart home via KNX.
+I use this repository to share stuff that I think is helpful for other people building a home using KNX as bus.